These almond flour peanut butter cookies are filled with peanut flavor. They're crispy and golden on the outside, with a soft and chewy interior.

-These almond flour peanut butter cookies are packed with peanut flavor.
-They're crispy and golden on the outside, with a soft and chewy interior.
 They're easy to mix up and require no chilling time before you bake them.
-Whether you eat gluten free or not, these flourless peanut butter cookies are a crowd pleaser!
+Whether you follow a gluten free diet or not, these flourless peanut butter cookies are a crowd pleaser!

 I'm already thinking about making them again, but smaller, and sandwiching something sweet between them, like I did with these chocolate coffee mascarpone sandwich cookies.
 Maybe some chocolate ganache...